-SchoolTutoring Academy’s tutoring programs for Barre students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Barre, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 The Quabbin Regional School District is home to five elementary schools: Hardwick Elementary School, Hubbardston Center School, New Braintree Grade School, Oakham Center School, and Ruggles Lane Elementary School.
 In addition, it houses the Quabbin Regional Middle School and the Quabbin Regional High School.
 Students have many programs that prepare them for college and career as they approach graduation.